 That personal data is only kept for a limited amount of time and in a form that permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.

 Personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes subject to the implementation of the appropriate technical and organizational measures required by the GDPR to safeguard the rights and freedoms of individuals.

-You should set policy on the period of storage of personal data and justify the time limit with proper documentation, in particular if the data need to be achieved in the interest of the public, science or research.
+You should set a policy on the period of storage of personal data and justify the time limit with proper documentation.
+In particular, if the data need to be achieved in the interest of the public, science or research.

 This requirement points to the fact that personal data should be kept securely and processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and accidental loss, destruction, or damage, using appropriate technical or organizational measures.

 You will need to implement protective security measures such as anonymization or pseudonymization systems to protect the identity of your data subjects.

 Accountability refers to the requirement for accountability and compliance in compliance with GDPR policies.

 You are responsible for demonstrating compliance with GDPR.
 That is why you should have a suite of privacy, data protection, and cookie policies.
 You should also justify all your data protection measures and document them in writing.

 These seven principles form the basis and rationale for most laws within the GDPR and quickly become the universal data protection principles on a global scale.
 So even if your business does not fall within the remit of the GDPR, it is advisable to follow the seven principles above when you make decisions regarding data protection.